 However, you are not entitled to park in restricted parking zones (for example, clearways, no stopping, loading zones and bus zones).
 You can pick up or set down a passenger for two minutes in a passenger loading zone.

-If you are not the holder of a Australian Disability Parking Scheme permit or a Red permit, you must not park in any disability parking space.
+If you are not the holder of a Australian Disability Parking Scheme permit, you must not park in any disability parking space.
 People with limited mobility need these spaces to easily get in and out of their vehicle and are located in areas that are easy to access.